 Special Access Scheme

-Like other prescription medicines, your GP can write a prescription for you after assessing your eligibility, medical condition/s, and other treatments you have tried.
-The Special Access Scheme (SAS) allows your GP to obtain approval to prescribe medicinal cannabis from the Therapeutics Goods Administration (TGA).
-Once the TGA approve your GP’s request, they can organise access to products and write up prescriptions.
+Like other prescription medicines, your doctor can write a prescription for you after assessing your eligibility, medical condition/s, and other treatments you have tried.
+The Special Access Scheme allows your doctor to obtain approval to prescribe medicinal cannabis from the Therapeutics Goods Administration (TGA).
+Once the TGA approves your doctor’s request, your doctor can organise access to treatments and write up prescriptions.

 While this might sound complicated, it is the most commonly used pathway to access medicinal cannabis.
 Unfortunately, many GPs aren’t well informed or prepared to go through this process with patients, so this pathway might not always be accessible.
 Although reliable information is shared more regularly now, stigma and misinformation still get in the way of patients seeking support.

-The pros when taking this pathway are that APs are experts in prescribing medicinal cannabis and can write prescriptions as soon as they have assessed your eligibility – no wait times.
+One of the benefits of taking this pathway is that APs are experts in prescribing medicinal cannabis and can write prescriptions as soon as they have assessed your eligibility – this means you’ll experience none of the wait time associated with other cannabis access pathways, such as the SAS pathway.
 An issue that arises when considering this route is that it’s not always easy to know if there is an AP located near you.

 This pathway might not be the right option for everyone, but there is an urgent need for participants in clinical trials.
 As the demand for medicinal cannabis grows, so does the number of clinical trials.